KDE/documentation-develop-kde-org/content/docs/plasma/widget/porting_kf6.md

 There are some key differences.
-While ``SortFilterModel`` has properties ``sortRole`` and ``filterRole`` that take strings as role names, ``KSortFilterProxyModel`` has the same two proeprties accepting only integers as the actual role vaues.
+While ``SortFilterModel`` has properties ``sortRole`` and ``filterRole`` that take strings as role names, ``KSortFilterProxyModel`` has the same two properties accepting only integers as the actual role vaues.
 Usages of role names must be ported to the properties ``sortRoleName`` and ``filterRoleName`` (``sortRole`` and ``filterRole`` will automatically sync to the coresponding role number)